-1. Remove Large Pieces of Glass
+2. Remove Large Pieces of Glass

 Carefully remove the largest pieces of the broken glass one by one.
 Wrap them in newspaper to protect the sharp edges from cutting though the outer bag and injuring someone.
 Place the wrapped glass pieces inside a plastic bag ready for disposal.

-3. Vacuum Clean Lawn
+3. Vacuum Clean the Lawn or Yard

 What is Safety Glass?